-Activity No(s): required for maintenance purposes undertaken in accordance with a maintenance management plan. b.
+Activity No(s): in accordance with a maintenance management plan. b.
 Free State iv.
-Areas within a watercourse or wetland; or within 100 metres from the edge of a watercourse or wetland Portion of the proposed project to which the applicable listed activity relates. of the site falls within a CBA1 as well as ESA 1 and 2 area.
+Areas within a watercourse or wetland; or within 100 metres from the edge of a watercourse or wetland Portion of the proposed project to which the applicable listed activity relates.
 GN985 Activity 18 The widening of a road by more than 4 metres, or the lengthening of a road by more than 1 kilometre. b.
-Free State (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority; Details of access roads are still to be confirmed however this activity may be triggered Part of the site falls within a CBA1 as well as ESA 1 and 2 area.
+Free State (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority.
+Details of access roads are still to be confirmed however this activity may be triggered.
+Part of the site falls within an ESA 2 area.
 GN985 Activity 23 The expansion of- (ii) infrastructure or structures where the physical footprint is expanded by 10 square metres or more; where such expansion occurs- (a) within a watercourse; (c) if no development setback has been adopted, within 32 metres of a watercourse, measured from the edge of a watercourse; b.
-Free State (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority The TSF could be considered an expansion of adjacent TSF infrastructure.
+Free State (cc) Sensitive areas as identified in an environmental management framework as contemplated in chapter 5 of the Act and as adopted by the competent authority.
+The TSF could be considered an expansion of adjacent TSF infrastructure.
 Various wetlands were identified within and in close proximity to the identified TSF site.
-Part of the site falls within a CBA1 as well as ESA 1 and 2 area.
+Part of the site falls within an ESA 2 area.